kannans89/RustRepo/12_Functions/12_Functions.md

 ```

+// need clarity here
 ## Methods

-- Methods are similar to functions but they are defined with contex of a structure
+- Methods are similar to functions but they are defined with context of a structure

 - The first parameter is always self